- 2011 Ferrari 458 Italia for sale

 The servicing has only ever been handled by HR Owen and was carried out at the following intervals: 5,521 miles (30 May 2012); 8,808 miles (8 May 2013); 12,704 miles (11 June 2014); 14,159 miles (5 June 2015); 17,477 miles (6 May 2016); 18,873 miles (20 April 2017); and 20,855 miles (30 April 2018).

-This Ferrari 458 Italia has been in storage for the past three years but has just received a major 2 year service with Dick Lovett Ferrari Swindon while being prepared for sale.
-It’s a rare opportunity to acquire a beautifully specified and lovingly maintained one-owner example of this spectacular Italian supercar.
+This Ferrari 458 Italia has been in storage for the past three years but has recently received a major 2 year service with Dick Lovett Ferrari Swindon only 1,500 miles ago.
+It’s a rare opportunity to acquire a beautifully specified and lovingly maintained two-owner example of this spectacular Italian supercar.

 Ferrari’s line of mid-engined V8 road cars can be traced back to the Dino 308 GT4 of 1973, and was pivotal to the marque’s success as it progressed through the Ferrari 308, 328, 348, F355, 360 and F430.

 The 458 Italia was the latest development of the breed when it was introduced at the 2009 Frankfurt Motor Show.
 It was powered by a 4,497cc V8 that delivered its maximum 562bhp at a heady 9,000rpm, and which drove through a seven-speed Getrag dual-clutch automatic gearbox.
 That was enough to fire the 458 Italia from 0-60mph in 3.4 seconds and on to a top speed of 210mph.